BojanZelic/cloudflare-zero-trust-operator/docs/Advanced_Usage.md

   namespace: default
 spec:
   type: warp
-  # name: Warp Login App # NOT NEEDED !
+  # name: Warp Login App # WILL BE IGNORED !
 "Warp Login App" is the default name (per CloudFlare's API) and cannot be changed
-  # domain: "whatever.com" # NOT NEEDED !
-Meaningless in this context
+  # domain: "whatever.com" # WILL BE IGNORED !
+Meaningless in context
-  # policyRefs: ....
+  policyRefs:
+    - # configure as usual
 ```

 For App Launcher